What is exotropia?

 Consecutive exotropia

-One study found that certain people had a higher risk for developing consecutive exotropia after a procedure than others.
-If you’re considering eye alignment surgery, talk to your eye doctor to find out whether it’s something you should keep in mind.
+One study found that factors such as vertical misalignment or difficulty with binocular vision increased the risk of developing consecutive exotropia after a procedure.
+If you’re considering eye alignment surgery, talk to your eye doctor to understand whether you're at increased risk.

 SEE RELATED: Exophoria: What is it and how does it affect vision?